I’m Raising My Rates

-In January 2013 my rates for a one-hour PT session will increase from $120 to $150.
-I started my Cash-based PT practice almost 3 years ago and my costs (though always quite low compared to most clinics) have been rising each year.
+In January 2013, my rates for a one-hour physical therapy session will increase from $120 to $150.
+I started my cash-based PT practice almost 3 years ago, and my costs (though always quite low compared to most clinics) have been rising each year.
 I stayed very busy throughout 2012 and at times felt downright overwhelmed.
 With the increases in my business expenses and a continually growing confidence in my ability to stay fully booked, I feel the time is right for a rate increase.
-I did a good bit of research on how to most successfully implement a rate increase, I’ve notified my patients of the pricing change, and I have already received some feedback from a few patients.
+I did a good bit of research on how to most-successfully implement a rate increase, I’ve notified my patients of the pricing change, and I have already received some feedback from a few patients.
 So today I’d like to share my reasoning behind this decision and some of the things I’ve learned along the way.

 This may seem like a pretty big increase, and in fact, it is.
 My business costs have gone up about 18% since I started my practice, and I didn’t want this rate hike to simply “catch me up” to my expense increases.
 For this reason, I overshot my expense growth so that I hopefully will not have to raise rates again for a good number of years.
 However, since I’ve now received some feedback from patients who are successful businesspeople, I’ve realized I may have been better off approaching it in a different manner.